-As summarized in the hazard assessment in Section 5, the Agency for Toxic Substances and Disease Registry (ATSDR), in its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune" ATSDR (2017b), concluded that there was "sufficient evidence for causation" for benzene exposure and NHL, "sufficient evidence for causation" for TCE exposure and NHL, and "equipoise and above evidence for causation" for PCE exposure and NHL.
-ATSDR (2017b) provided no comment on whether there is a causal association between 1,2-tDCE or vinyl chloride exposure and NHL.
-Overall, as discussed in Section 5, the US EPA, International Agency for Research on Cancer (IARC), and National Toxicology Program (NTP) have concluded that there is suggestive evidence of an association between TCE exposure and NHL, and suggestive but weak evidence of an association between PCE exposure and NHL.
-Although ATSDR and US EPA generally did not make conclusions regarding the potential association between benzene exposure and NHL, IARC concluded that there is "limited evidence" that benzene exposure causes NHL (see Section 5).
-Dr. Goodman (2025) concluded that, while there is some evidence for a positive association based on epidemiology studies, the scientific evidence, overall, does not support a causal association between TCE exposure and NHL.
-Dr. Goodman also concluded that, overall, the scientific evidence does not provide support for causal associations between exposure to PCE, benzene, or vinyl chloride and NHL.
+As summarized in the hazard evaluations in Section 5, the Agency for Toxic Substances and Disease Registry (ATSDR), in its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune" (ATSDR, 2017b), concluded that there was "sufficient evidence for causation" for PCE exposure and bladder cancer, and the evidence for causation was "below equipoise" for exposure to TCE, benzene, or vinyl chloride and bladder cancer.
+ATSDR (2017b) provided no comment on whether there is a causal association between 1,2-tDCE exposure and bladder cancer.
+As discussed in Section 5, US EPA and the International Agency for Research on Cancer (IARC) have concluded that there is limited evidence in humans for an association between bladder cancer and PCE exposure.
+US EPA concluded that there is some scientific evidence that TCE can cause bladder cancer in humans, but also noted that the available studies have limitations that hinder interpretation of study results.
+Also as discussed in Section 5, IARC and the National Toxicology Program (NTP) did not conclude exposure to TCE is associated with increased bladder cancer risk in humans.
+US EPA and IARC do not conclude that there is an association between exposure to benzene, vinyl chloride, or 1,2-tDCE and bladder cancer.
+Dr. Goodman also concluded that, overall, the scientific evidence does not provide support for causal associations between exposure to TCE, PCE, benzene, vinyl chloride, or 1,2-tDCE and bladder cancer (Goodman, 2025).

-1 Hadnot Point (HP), Tarawa Terrace (TT), and Holcomb Boulevard (HB) supplied drinking water to residences and workplaces at Camp Lejeune (see Hennet, 2024).
+1 Hadnot Point (HP), Tarawa Terrace (TT), and Holcomb Boulevard (HB) supplied drinking water to residences and workplaces at Camp Lejeune (see Hennet [2024]).
 Additional Camp Lejeune water-distribution systems which were not contaminated include: Marine Corps Air Station New River, Onslow Beach, Courthouse Bay, Camp Geiger, Rifle Range, and Montford Point/Camp Johnson (Hennet, 2024).

 Section 5 also summarizes the US EPA toxicity criteria used in the cancer risk evaluation for the plaintiff.
-The TCE toxicity criteria are based on NHL as a most sensitive endpoint.
-The benzene toxicity criteria are based on leukemia as the most sensitive endpoint, and therefore are overly protective for NHL.
-Because the scientific evidence does not support, or only provides weak support for, an association between NHL and exposure to PCE or vinyl chloride,2 the cancer toxicity criteria for these chemicals are also not based on NHL.
-Therefore, cancer risk calculations for benzene, PCE, and vinyl chloride are not predictive of, and are overly conservative for, NHL risk from exposure to these chemicals.
+Because the scientific evidence does not support, or only provides limited support for, an association between bladder cancer and exposure to TCE, PCE, benzene, or vinyl chloride,2 the cancer toxicity criteria for these chemicals are not based on bladder cancer, and therefore are not predictive of, and are overly conservative for, bladder cancer risk from exposure to these chemicals.
 However, I conservatively apply the criteria for these chemicals to estimate the plaintiff's overall excess lifetime cancer risk.